Zimbabwe crisis: Who are the key players?

 Grace Mugabe

-Grace Mugabe, who was born in South Africa in 1965, is the First Lady of Zimbabwe and is Robert Mugabe’s second wife.
+Grace Mugabe, who was born in South Africa in 1965, is the First Lady of Zimbabwe.
 She is 41 years younger than her husband.

 The couple has three children together, according to the BBC: Bona, Robert and Chatunga.